PeekTower-HQ/crms/README.md

 ## 🌍 About

 CRMS is a **reusable, configurable open-source platform** designed for law enforcement agencies across Africa.
-With its pilot in Sierra Leone, CRMS can be deployed in any African country with configuration-based customization (no code forking required).
+Production-ready and prepared for pilot deployment in Sierra Leone, CRMS can be deployed in any African country with configuration-based customization (no code forking required).

 ### Key Features